 Tyvek and the Great Outdoors

-While Tyvek makes an excellent classroom map, better than its laminated counterpart , its uses are not confined to traditional educational settings.
+While Tyvek makes an excellent classroom map, better than its laminated counterpart, its uses are not confined to traditional educational settings.
 The great outdoors provides opportunities for this plastic to really step up with the kind resistance to the elements that previously did not exist.
 Consider all the ways a printable, tear-resistant, waterproof material comes in handy: fishing and boating guides, nautical charts, trail guides, highway signage.
+But keep in mind that laser printing might not be the best option for this kind of material.

 Unlike generations of paper-based materials that had come before, Tyvek stands up to bending, folding, marking on with colored pencils, and generally rough handling better than anything else.